fstnetwork/module-api/API_Reference/Wallet/getTransferHistory.md

     - _Please refer to [document of GraphQL](https://graphql.org/learn/pagination/)_
     - **`node`** \<TransferHistory!>
       - **`from`** \<string>
-        - from address of the transfer
+        - Sender address.
       - **`to`** \<string>
-        - to address of the transfer
+        - Receiver address.
       - **`symbol`** \<string>
-        - symbol of the transfer target
+        - Asset symbol.
       - **`value`** \<string>
-        - value of the transfer amount
+        - Amount of asset has been transferred.
       - **`decimals`** \<string>
-        - decimals of the transfer target
+        - Asset decimals.
       - **`transactionHash`** \<string>
-        - transactionHash of the transfer
+        - Transaction hash of the asset transfer.
       - **`type`** \<string>
-        - type of the transfer target
+        - Type of the asset.
       - **`time`** \<string>
-        - time of the transfer
+        - The time that FST Network server reviced transaction.
+The format is Unix Timestamp in millisecond resolution.